snhal/Analytics/Google_Data_Analytics_Certificate/README.md

-Google Data Analytics Professional Certificate - project report
+## Google Data Analytics Professional Certificate - Project report
+This data analysis report is completed as part of the Google Data Analytics Certificate - Capstone project.
+The project studies consumer usage of smart devices fitness data and suggests recommendations to guide marketing strategy.
+Analysis is done by following the six phases of data analysis - Ask, Prepare, Process, Analyze, Share and Act.